 Cowlick, a playful children’s story that teaches us to value the differences in ourselves and others.

-She is also the author of Talia, a story of loss and love, published in the Writers on the Storm Storming The Short Story anthology 2017;
+Linda is also a contributing author to Faith Like A Mustard Seed, with her story, “Talia,” which won first place in the contest for this anthology.
+“Talia” is a story of loss and love, published in the Writers on the Storm Storming The Short Story anthology 2017.